As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Getting started in the world of soundproofing means picking up the jargon pretty quickly.
 I often find myself having to explain the difference between soundproofing and sound absorption, so I thought it would be helpful to write an article on it.

-So, soundproofing vs. sound absorption: what’s the difference?
-The biggest difference between soundproofing and sound absorption is that soundproofing is the process of blocking noise from entering a room.
-Sound absorption, however, is the process of absorbing sound waves within a room so they don’t create echo.
-Both are necessary in a soundproofing project.
+The biggest difference between soundproofing and sound absorption is that soundproofing is the process of blocking noise from entering a room while sound absorption is the process of absorbing sound waves within a room so they don’t create echo.

 Knowing the difference between these 2 terms will save you a lot of bother in the future and will hopefully stop you from making any mistakes when it comes to your own project.